-Structural (or long-term) liquidity risk is associated with mismatches in effective maturities between assets and liabilities (more specifically the over-reliance on short-term liabilities to fund longer-term, less liquid assets).
-SIDAC ensures that it acquires appropriate levels of stable / longer dated funding and uses tools such as the Net Stable Funding Ratio ("NSFR") and Weighted Average Remaining Term ("WART") to manage this risk.
+Structural (or long-term) liquidity risk is associated with mismatches in effective maturities between assets and liabilities (more specifically the over-reliance on short-term liabilities to fund longer-term, less liquid assets) as relates to the period beyond 30 calendar days.
+SIDAC ensures that it acquires appropriate levels of stable / longer dated funding and uses tools such as the Net Stable Funding Ratio ("NSFR") and forecasting to manage this risk.